cdktf/cdktf-provider-hcp/docs/packerChannelAssignment.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.83.0/docs/resources/packer_channel_assignment#id PackerChannelAssignment#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.84.1/docs/resources/packer_channel_assignment#id PackerChannelAssignment#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `iteration_fingerprint`<sup>Optional</sup> <a name="iteration_fingerprint" id="@cdktf/provider-hcp.packerChannelAssignment.PackerChannelAssignment.Initializer.parameter.iterationFingerprint"></a>

-- *Type:* str

-The fingerprint of the version assigned to the channel.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.83.0/docs/resources/packer_channel_assignment#iteration_fingerprint PackerChannelAssignment#iteration_fingerprint}

 ---